threema-ch/threema-web/README.md

 [https://web-beta.threema.ch](https://web-beta.threema.ch) which you are encouraged to test.
-If you encounter problems, please [open an issue](https://github.com/threema-ch/threema-web/issues/new) and include the experiment's version number (e.g. `1.2.3-experiment-beta4`).
+If you encounter problems, please [open an issue](https://github.com/threema-ch/threema-web/issues/new) and include the experiment’s version number (e.g. `1.2.3-experiment-beta4`).

 ## Translating